 Will there be catering facilities available?

 No, there are no catering facilities on our site.

 Do I need to wear a face covering?

-Following current Government guidance, face coverings are not mandatory but we would encourage the wearing of them while inside the building to help stop the spread of Coronavirus.
+Following current Government guidance, face coverings are mandatory to help stop the spread of Coronavirus.

 Due to other measures in place, such as Perspex screens at till points, staff and people acting on our behalf, for example, speakers and performers, who are working inside, may not be wearing face coverings.
 In some instances, a visor may be used by speakers / performers based on personal circumstance or choice.

 Will you be undertaking additional cleaning of the public spaces?